cubansj/AI-Finance/README.md

 #### Create database in Google Cloud SQL

-The database schema can be found in the `5620_aifinance.sql` file, which is included in the `backend` catogory.
+The database schema can be found in the `5620_aifinance.sql` file, which is included in the `backend` directory.

 ---